 There are often many different investigators, analysts, agencies and other stakeholders involved in infectious disease surveillance and outbreak response.
 Not only can information sharing during investigations be inefficient and ad hoc, but often data must be recoded and/or reentered into different reporting systems.

-IRIDA’s federated data management system enables autonomous instances to connect and share their projects, samples and analyses through IRIDA’s User Profile System (OAuth2 framework).
+IRIDA’s collaborative data management system enables individual instances to connect and share their projects, samples and analyses with authentication control via the industry standard OAuth2 framework.
 User role permissions control visibility and editing of content.
 Sample data and results can be shared between IRIDA instances simply by changing user profile permissions, which can be customized according to data governance guidelines, bypassing the need to transmit sensitive information by fax, phone, mail or email.
 Changing of permissions is permitted transiently or permanently by instance administrators, who can manage their User Groups in such a way as to alter single profiles or assign bulk permissions.
-Federated access allows labs and health authorities to maintain ownership and control over their own data, thereby protecting patient privacy while performing analyses.
+Fine-grained access controls allow collaborating labs to maintain ownership and control over their own data, thereby protecting patient privacy while performing analyses.